lucasfriesen/pgatour-stats-scraper/README.md

 # pgatour-stats-scraper
-## Web Scraper for Professional Golf Tournament Results
+## Web Scraper for PGA TOUR Stats from pgatour.com

 ### Install the pga_stats_scraper script, and use the master function as follows: